popphp/docs/user_guide/pdfs.rst

 A document object represents the top-level "container" object of the the PDF document.
 As you create the various assets that are to be placed in the PDF document, you will inject them into the document object.
-At the document level, the main assets that can be added to a document level are **fonts**, **forms**, **metadata** and **pages**.
+At the document level, the main assets that can be added are **fonts**, **forms**, **metadata** and **pages**.
 The font and form objects are added at the document level as they can be re-used on the page level by other assets.
 The metadata object contains informational data about the document, such as title and author.
 And the page objects contain all of the page-level assets, as detailed below.

 Fonts
 ~~~~~